-One of the most basic security practice in the web application world is to hide your web server’s software version number.
+One of the most basic security practices in the web application world is to hide your web server’s software version number.

 It doesn’t matter if you use Apache 2.x.xx or lighthtpd 1.x.xx on a Linux machine or IIS-x.x on Windows, hiding the version number is important if you want to mitigate the risk of your server being attacked by troublemakers.

-Showing your version numbers is asking to be hacked....
-It happens on Joomla - Drupal - WordPress and like in any script it happens on your server scripts like Apache or PHP or MySQL scripts.
-So when someone knows what version number your web server is running on, it's an easy thing for an average hacker to find what kind of vulnerabilities are associated with that version, and then simply run the related exploit to hack your server or web site.
+Showing your version numbers is asking to be hacked….
+It happens on Joomla - Drupal - WordPress and like in any script it happens on your servers scripts like Apache or PHP or MySQL scripts.
+So when someone knows what version number your web server is running on, it’s an easy thing for an average hacker to find what kind of vulnerabilities are associated with that version, and then run the related exploit to hack your server or website.